Li toppled and Djokovic tumbles on Wimbledon's grass

-LONDON (Reuters) - Wimbledon’s grass claimed its most notable victim so far when the women’s world No.2 Li Na exited the tournament on Friday and the lush lawns almost did for top men’s seed Novak Djokovic, who took an agonizing tumble.
+LONDON (Reuters) - Wimbledon’s grass claimed its most notable victim so far when the women’s world number two Li Na exited the tournament on Friday and the lush lawns almost did for top men’s seed Novak Djokovic, who took an agonizing tumble.

 Two former champions also battled for supremacy in an ebb-and-flow classic on Center Court.
 It was 2011 title holder Petra Kvitova who prevailed 5-7 7-6(2) 7-5 in the contest of big servers against five-times champion and crowd favorite Venus Williams.